This document outlines some of the best practices for quickly getting Countly Analytics up and running.

 - Try to keep your iOS and Android data on the same application if your apps are similar in functionality.
 This way you can compare and contrast data coming from different platforms.
 Countly is more than capable of doing this!

 - Give descriptive names to your applications, such as “BankApp — Test” and “BankApp — Prod”.
 You may create as many applications as you need.

 Countly provides detailed user and group management functionality for Countly dashboard users.
-You may create several users with different authorizations and hide some of the menu items you don’t want to be viewed.
+You may create several users with different credentials and hide some of the menu items you do not want to be viewed.

 - If you are using Active Directory, you may benefit from Countly’s Active Directory plugin.
 This document provides more information regarding integration.